SsangYong Korando review

 The SsangYong Korando is a compact crossover that offers a lot of car for your money

-With the launch of the SsangYong Korando, the Korean firm is also relaunching its entire marketing strategy for the UK car market.
+The SsangYong Korando, is the car most likely to make a dent in the UK market for the South Korean firm.
 The compact crossover is a rival for the Nissan Qashqai, Kia Sportage and Ford Kuga, but it offers a lot more car for less cash.
 Standard equipment even on the entry-level model includes a rear parking camera, air-con and cruise control, while the top-spec models get heated leather seats and a sunroof.
-There are three models on offer, the front-wheel-drive S and ES, while the EXis essentially the same as ES, but with four-wheel drive.
+There are two models on offer, the SE (offered in front- or four-wheel drive) and the ELX, which is only available in four-wheel drive guise.

 Our choice: Korando 2.0 ES

-Park the SsangYong Korando next to a Kia Sportage or Hyundai ix35, and it pales into the background due to its plain nose and simple boxy shape.
-If you want to stand out from the crowd, your best bet is to go for the optional Vibrant Red metallic paint.
+There's been some major changes to the Korando, as Ssangyong ramps up its fight against the UK's favourite crossovers.
+The front-end gets a slimmed down, black-mesh grille, more modern headlights and lower and wider air intake, while the rear gets some redesigned light clusters.
+However, park the SsangYong Korando next to a Kia Sportage or Hyundai ix35, and it still pales into the background and feels a few years behind its rivals.
 A long wheelbase means there's plenty of space inside the Korando – there's space for three in the back, and the rear seats recline for added comfort.
 Reach and rake adjustment on the steering wheel means it's easy to get comfortable at the wheel, too.
 High spec models get heated leather seats as standard, but all cars are let down by the hard, scratchy plastics and dated dashboard design.

 One thing's for sure, you don't buy a Korando for driving thrills.
 It's the first SsangYong to use modern unitary construction, but the suspension fails to deliver a coherent performance.
 In corners the Korando rolls alarmingly, yet the suspension fails to soak up the bumps.
-The 2.0-litre diesel is powerful and returns low emissions, but it's a noisy, rattly unit and has a narrow power band, so you need to use the vague and notchy gearbox to keep the engine on song.
+The 2.0-litre diesel is powerful and returns low emissions, but it's a noisy, rattly unit (despite claimed improvements to noise, vibration and harshness) and has a narrow power band, so you need to use the vague and notchy gearbox to keep the engine on song.